ServiceStack/ServiceStack.Text/README.md

 ## Simple API

-Like most of the interfaces in Service Stack, the API is simple.
+Like most of the interfaces in ServiceStack, the API is simple.
 Methods that you would commonly use include:

 ### Convenience Serialization Extension Methods